Genesis 24 – A Bride for Isaac

 i.
 In all this, we see the coming together of Isaac and Rebekah as a remarkable picture of the coming together of Jesus and His people.

 ii.
 The way Isaac and Rebekah came to each other is also instructive.
-They did not date in the modern sense; they served and sought God (Isaac did meditate in the field), and God brought them together.
-They obviously were more concerned with the will of God than with modern notions of romantic love.
+They served and sought God (Isaac did meditate in the field), and God brought them together.
+They obviously were more concerned with the will of God than with the way modern thinking makes love purely a matter of feeling.

 d.
-He loved her: Isaac loved his bride, and Jesus loves His Church.
-Summarizing the pictures of Isaac, Rebekah, Jesus, and the Church.
+She became his wife, and he loved her: Isaac loved his bride, and Jesus loves His Church.
+We may summarize the pictures of Isaac, Rebekah, Jesus, and the Church.

 · Were chosen for marriage before they knew it (Ephesians 1:3-4).